texhex/BiosSledgehammer/README.md

 * When finished, update `BIOS-Update.txt` in the [model folder](#models-folder)

 You can also let a batch file generate `SPDownload.txt` for you; it only require the SoftPaq number as input.
 You find this batch file in the first message for [issue #75](https://github.com/texhex/BiosSledgehammer/issues/75).

+## TPM BIOS settings configuration filename change for v6

+BIOS Sledgehammer 6.x (or newer) uses a new file for the BIOS settings applied just before a TPM update.
+Starting with v6, this file has to be named `TPM-Update-BIOS-Settings.txt` (v5 used the name `TPM-BIOS-Settings.txt`).
+This also applies to the [shared file](#shared-folder) which is now called `Shared-TPM-Update-BIOS-Settings.txt` (old name was `Shared-TPM-BIOS-Settings.txt`).
+The settings within the file remain the same, only the filename itself has changed.

+Please do the following:

+* Make a copy of your current productive installation (the folder where BIOS Sledgehammer and all configuration files are stored) in case something goes wrong
+* Download the [newest release](https://github.com/texhex/BiosSledgehammer/releases) and unpack it to a folder (e.g. C:\Temp\BiosSledge) on your machine.
+* Copy the files from the root folder of the unpacked archive to the productive folder, overwriting any existing files (BiosSledgehammer.ps1, LICENSE, MPSXM.psm1, RunVisible..., StartSoftpaq... and zRenameConfigFilesForV6.bat)
+* Open a command prompt with administrative privileges and change to the productive folder
+* Run the batch file `zRenameConfigFilesForV6.bat`
+* After a confirmation, the batch file will search for any `TPM-BIOS-Settings.txt` file in any subfolder and rename it to new name `TPM-Update-BIOS-Settings.txt` (shared files will also be renamed)

+Once all files are renamed, BIOS Sledgehammer is ready to be used again.

+As a side note: you can run the batch file a second time to be sure; it will always only touch “old” files and never re-rename anything.

+:exclamation: **IMPORTANT** If you are updating from v4 to v6, please first perform the required changes noted in the next section, then the changes noted here.

 ## TPM Update configuration changes for v5